canonical/vanilla-framework/templates/docs/patterns/rule.md

 You can add a highlight to a rule to make it stand out more.
 This is useful for drawing attention to a section of content.

+Highlighted rule can also be accented by adding `is-accented` modifier class.

 <div class="embedded-example"><a href="/docs/examples/patterns/rule/highlight" class="js-example">
 View example of a highlighted rule
 </a></div>